-On Page 129 of Detecting Icebergs, an article found in your lesson folder, read What is Your Theme?
+On Page 129 of Detecting Icebergs, an article found in your lesson folder, read, What is Your Theme?
 Write a 4-page paper answering the questions in the section and identifying what your theme may be.
 Give examples and explain.
 Do not forget to use APA.
-The citation for the article is found below.